Testosterone Replacement Therapy for Combat Veterans and First Responders

 -

-TRT may support improved emotional stability, motivation, and cognitive function.
-While it is not a treatment for PTSD or depression, many men experience improved resilience and overall well-being.
+TRT may support improved mood, focus, and resilience, but it is not a treatment for PTSD or depression.